Supplements

 B6 and B12

 Many adults lose the ability to convert, or methylate, B vitamins.
-Taking a supplement may not help if it isn’t in the correct form, and too much vitamin B6 can be toxic.
+Taking a supplement may not help if it isn’t in the correct form.
+Additionally, too much vitamin B6 can be toxic.
 For this reason, please discuss testing and supplements with your doctor.
-If your testing reveals a lack of methylation, you may need a methylated form of B vitamins.
+If testing reveals an inability to methylate, you may need a methylated form of B vitamins.
 This should be managed with your doctor.
-You can find a methylated multi-B complex on the Amazon link page.
+You can find a methylated B vitamin complex online.
+Regardless of your genes, you can take a methylated B vitamin.